ThaivyTran/prework-study-guide/README.md

-# Prework Stufy Guide Webpage
+# Prework Study Guide Webpage

 ## Description

-Provide a short description explaining the what, why, and how of your project.
-Use the following questions as a guide:

 My motivation for this project is to learn the basics of coding to be prepared for my upcoming bootcamp class.
 In this poroject I've built a webpage according to the prework study guide instructions.
 I was able to learn how to operate different types of programs and applications that will further help me in my future coding jounery.